diegogchang/CIS4930/README.md

 ## 📋 Important Notes
-- Ensure you have an internet connection to download data using the API.
+- Internet Connection: Ensure you have an active internet connection when downloading data via the API.

-- Interactive graphs are saved as HTML files and can be opened with any browser.
+- Interactive Graphs: Visualizations are saved as HTML files in the htmls folder and will automatically open in your default web browser.

+- Location Selection: The src/locations.py file contains hardcoded locations.
+Adjust or expand this list as needed.

+- Version Control: Refer to the accompanying git_commands.txt for common git operations when making changes.

 ## 💡 Authors
 - Name: Antonio Fistonich